 YES!
 The 15th Hole Bar & Grill is located on site.
 Hours vary, please call for hours.
 (951) 344-4394.
 There is a small grocery store (Market Place @ The Ranch) that is owned on operated by the HOA that carries a great variety of fresh produce, milk, wine and beer, quick grab and go items as well as many RV supplies as well.
 Plus, Temecula is only 15 miles away, with every convenience you could possibly want.

 Do you get mail delivery at Rancho California?

 No, we do not.
 There is a post office across the street, for General Delivery and mailing purposes.
 UPS and Fed Ex both deliver to your site.

 How do I submit a request to the Maintenance Department?

 You are allowed a maximum of two pets.
 No size or breed restrictions at this time.
 If outside, they must be on a leash, no exceptions.
 And -- do we have to say this (?) -- PLEASE pick up after your pet, and be respectful of other people’s sites when you take them out for a walk.
 We have a very spacious dog park, which becomes, at times, the social center of the resort.

 What utilities are available?

 50-100 amp electric, sewer and water.
 Also, curbside trash pickup daily.
-Wireless connection in the small clubhouse.
-Cable TV and DSL available at the site for a fee.
+Wireless connection in the clubhouses.
+Internet is available through a third party vendor.